 - be globally retrievable with sub-second latency through a CDN

-- have its traffic completely encrypted with 256-bit RSA
+- have its traffic completely encrypted with 256-bit AES over TLS

 - have a proper trust validation with recognised root CAs

 Now, this might seem like a pretty tall order, but thankfully, AWS has made this incredibly easy.